zomle/homm3hdsprite/README.md

 ### Development environment

 * I used *Visual Studio 2019 Community Edition* for development and WPF on *.NET 5.0*.
-* I haven't tested it on earlier versions, but might work fine.
+* I haven't tested it on other versions, but might work fine.

 ## Authors